 Here, the cell values (1,1,1 . . . etc.) represent the 27 possible combinations of the levels of the three SVs.
 Of course “collegeGrad-black-west” would be a lot more meaningful and vivid than “3,2,3” (for example).

+That’s a quite good point.
+We would like to add a table like this for the unbiased simulated population to make clear that the biased populations and, therefore, the corresponding norming samples, differ from the unbiased population in terms of the joint proprotions.

 Additional implicit three-category classifications related to the SVs:

 Effect of SV on the latent cognitive ability (large, medium, small).
 As I understand it, this correlation between SV and ability differs between SVs, but is constant within the levels of each SV?

+Misconception: for each single level of the SVs, there cannot be a correlation between SV and cognitive ability, because the level of the SV is constant.

 Above vs. average vs. below performance.
 This presumably refers to the latent cognitive ability, in the form of the group mean of the raw test score from the simulated test?

+Yes.

 Distribution of levels of SVs within the reference population (40-20-40 vs. 30-40-30 vs. 60-20-20, as shown in Table 1).